-As with all sports (with the possible exception of rifle shooting), shotgun shooting is more straightforward when both eyes do the looking rather than just one.
+As with all sports (with the possible exception of rifle & some types of pistol shooting), shotgun shooting is more straightforward when both eyes do the looking rather than just one.
 Two eyes see better than one and it is easier to ignore the barrels with two eyes open than with one closed.
 Keeping two eyes open gives the shooter one less thing to think about and it is more natural.
 Unfortunately, for various reasons this is not always possible.

 The concept of Master Eye is an important one that must be determined at the outset.
 Quite simply, the Master Eye determines how the gun aligns with the target.
 Shooting from the right shoulder with the right eye as master the gun will align exactly with the target.
 However, should the left be the Master Eye then the gun will attempt to align with that eye.
 With the gun mounted in the right shoulder this will cause the gun to misalign to the left of the target.
 Similarly, should both eyes contribute equally to the task of alignment then once again the gun will misalign to the left.

 With either of these problems there are several cures, the simplest being to shut the left eye early at the commencement of the shot, thus eliminating its influence.
 On the other hand, when the left is totally the Master Eye, and the right eye contributes nothing to the alignment process, then it is perfectly possible and preferable to learn to shoot from the left shoulder.
 Indeed for the beginner this will soon feel entirely natural and will allow two eye shooting.
 The third alternative, and not recommended (at least, not by me) is an S-shaped stock constructed with sufficient twist (known as cast-off) to bring the barrels directly in line with the left eye.
 This type of gun looks and feels awful, and if pride of possession plays a part in your gun ownership then these guns are best avoided.